-The Doctor of Education Degree in Educational Leadership (EdD) program is designed to provide advanced study in district or state leadership, a unique focus among doctoral programs.
-The program provides a pathway to prepare school practitioners to become practitioner-scholars and to serve in a variety of leadership positions.
-To accommodate your status as a working professional, the program will use a an online delivery system with ongoing individual support.
+The Doctor of Education Degree in Educational Leadership (EdD) program is designed to provide advanced study in school, district or state leadership, a unique focus among doctoral programs.
+The program provides a pathway to prepare Pre K-12 school practitioners to become practitioner-scholars and to serve in a variety of leadership positions.
+To accommodate your status as a working professional, the program will use an online hybrid delivery system with some synchronous Zoom meetings.

 Graduates will be prepared to generate and apply research leading to new instructional programs, curriculum improvement, policy changes, and organizational development that supports effective and just school districts.